A Mighty Girl's top picks of books for kids -- and their parents -- on the joys of outdoor play, exploration, and discovery!

 Outdoor play provides the opportunity to explore everything your body can do!
 In this fun story for very young children, a little girl imitates the animals she sees around her — from dogs and cats to monkeys and ants — to learn to do everything from walking to exploring the world around her.
 Taro Gomi’s eye-catching artwork features a constantly-moving little girl who’s ready to take her lessons anywhere, while always maintaining her sense of wonder.

 On a hot summer day, this little girl finds all sorts of ways to entertain herself: butterfly catching, swimming, picnics, and lemonade are just the beginning!
 Nighttime brings its own special things to explore: owls, frogs, and more.
 But even this bundle of energy can’t stay awake forever, and soon she’s dreaming of more adventures to come!
-This cute story celebrates the small but special details of summer!
-Fans of this book will also want to check out Tracks In The Snow an exploration of winter featuring the same protagonist.
+This cute story celebrates the small but special details of summer.
+Fans of this story will want to check out two other books starring this irrepressible girl, Tracks In The Snow and Who Likes Rain?.

 This little girl is princess-crazy but she also loves to climb trees, ride trikes, play in the dirt, and many other “non-princess” things.
 Or are they?
 The only way to find out is to ask her very patient mother!
 One question at a time, her mother tells her that, yes, princesses do all the same things that any little girl does — yes, even doing chores and eating their crusts.
 This funny story, one of several books about what it really means to be a princess by Carmela LaVigna Coyle, is a great way to remind your Mighty Girl that there’s nothing mutually exclusive about princesses and outdoor play!